JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-gap-analysis.md

 # Compliance Gap Analysis

+Compliance gaps are defined as deficiencies in the security framework of your organization between fulfilled compliance requirements and outstanding remediation.

+Your compliance department, your compliance officer, or security lead decides the security frameworks with which your organization must be compliant.
+Frameworks comprise benchmarks, standards, and security questionnaires as part of your comprehensive compliance program.

-The J1 Compliance app performs automated gap analysis based on the queries saved in questions that you have added as evidence to meeting compliance.
+J1 Compliance performs regular, automated gap analysis based on your compliance status.
+The gap analysis results are color-coded:

+- Green = All controls are in place and being monitored by J1
+- Orange = You may potentially have items to remediate
+- Red = There are gaps in your compliance that you must remove
+- Grey = Manual review of a compliance issue is necessary

+You have compliance gaps when:

+- There is no external evidence (such as notes, links, file uploads) that you have completed a framework requirement.
+- There are J1QL question queries whose results show there is no evidence that a framework requirement is complete.

 At any time, you can review where the gaps are in your compliance by clicking the information icon next to gap analysis in a selected framework.

+## Accessing Gap Analysis

-If you have access to the Compliance app, you have access to the gap analysis view.
-If you do not have access to the Compliance app, your J1 administrator can grant you access to the gaps table by adding a special, read-only permissions role to the group permissions for group to which you belong.
-With this role, you can see the compliance gap information but are not able to perform any other actions in the Compliance app.
+If you have access to J1 Compliance, you have access to the gap analysis view.
+If you do not have access to J1 Compliance, your J1 administrator can grant you access to the gaps table by adding a special, read-only permissions role to the group permissions for group to which you belong.
+With this role, you can see the compliance gap information but are not able to perform any other actions in J1 Compliance.